What Local Etiquette Should Visitors Be Aware Of In Turkey?

 In Turkey, traditional gender roles and modesty norms mean that prolonged eye contact with the opposite sex can be seen as flirtatious or inappropriate.
 While it is acceptable and encouraged to make eye contact during conversation, be aware of cultural expectations and maintain a level of modesty.

-See also What Are The Key Safety Tips For Solo Travelers In Turkey?
+See also What Are The Best Practices For Responsible Tourism In Turkey?

 Keeping a modest demeanor